dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The Extensible Authentication Protocol (EAP), defined in {{RFC3748}}, provides a standard mechanism for support of multiple authentication methods.
 This document specifies the EAP authentication method EAP-EDHOC, which is based on the lightweight security handshake protocol Ephemeral Diffie-Hellman Over COSE (EDHOC) {{RFC9528}}.

 EAP-EDHOC is similar to EAP-TLS 1.3 {{RFC9190}}, since EDHOC is based on a similar security protocol design as the TLS 1.3 handshake {{RFC8446}}.
-However, EDHOC has been optimized for highly constrained settings, for example involving wirelessly connected battery powered 'things' with embedded microcontrollers, sensors, and actuators.
+However, EDHOC has been optimized for highly constrained settings, for example, involving wirelessly connected battery powered 'things' with embedded microcontrollers, sensors, and actuators.
 An overview of EDHOC is given in {{edhoc-overview}}.

  The EAP-EDHOC method enables the integration of EDHOC into different applications and use cases using the EAP framework.